- Education and Science»

 The rivalries between the earldoms reflected those between the older kingdoms, bitter enmity between Mercia and Northumbria being long-standing since the days of Penda and Offa; the enmity between Mercia and Wessex was of a different nature, being borne of subordination at the time of Aelfred 'the Great'.
 Mercia ceased to be a kingdom in its own right when the 'Great Heathen Army' overtook much of Mercia before the Treaty of Wedmore between Aelfred and Guthrum, and west of Watling Street was all that remained of Anglian Mercia thereafter until Aethelstan restored the eastern half in his reign during the latter part of the 10th Century.

-After Godwin's departure to Flanders Leofric and Siward reconsidered their position, probably wondering if their earldoms might be taken over by one of Eadward's Norman court favourites.
-When Godwin came back in force they stepped back, distanced themselves from Eadward, and the king found himself where he had been before Godwin's short exile.
-He had to free his queen Eadgytha - Godwin's daughter - from the convent at Wilton and reinstate them both.
+After Godwin's departure to Flanders Leofric and Siward reconsidered their position, probably wondered if their earldoms might be taken over by one of Eadward's Norman court favourites when Eadward saw fit.
+After all, having grown to adulthood amongst the Normans and their allies his loyalties lay elsewhere.
+When Godwin came back in force they stepped back, distanced themselves from Eadward - without actually standing up to him for fear their following did as Godwin's had done - and the king found himself where he had been before Godwin's short exile.
+He had to free his queen Eadgytha - Godwin's daughter - from the convent at Wilton and reinstate them both whilst being seen to banish his Continental entourage.